StoneyJackson/dip/README.md

     $ chmod +x filterwip.bash
     $ mv filterwip.bash .dip/hooks/clone/0_filterwip.bash

-We prefixed the hook with `0-` to help ensure it would run before any other hooks in branch-clone-pre.
+We prefixed the hook with `0_` to help ensure it would run before any other hooks in branch-clone-pre.
 That way if our filter returns non-zero, no other hooks will be ran nor will the operation.

+## FAQ

+### Q: Why dip and not dep (ala short for deployment)?

+We wanted to stick with git's insulting naming convention.